JuneKelly/OpenInNeovim.spoon/README.md

 - `token`: (optional, default `nil`) if present, the URL _must_ include this token as a query parameter `token`.
 If the URL does not contain this parameter, or it does not match, then the error will be shown in a notification

-- `focusTerminalApp`: (optional, default `nil`) if present, bring this app to the foreground after the file has been opened.
+- `foregroundApp`: (optional, default `nil`) if present, bring this app to the foreground after the file has been opened.
 Must be the name of a MacOS app, like `"iTerm2"`

 - `eventName`: (optional, default `"openInNeovim"`)